nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

     FSALs (though directories to reach exports will ONLY be automatically created on FSAL PSEUDO exports).

+    This option is dynamically changeable and changing it will move the export within the pseudo filesystem.
+This may be disruptive to clients.
+Note that if the mount_path_pseudo NFS_CORE_PARAM option is true, the NFSv3 mount path will also change (that should not be disruptive to clients that have the export mounted).

 Tag (no default)
     This option allows an alternative access for NFS v3 mounts.
 The option MUST not have a leading /.
 Clients